iciis/ahrefs-vs-moz-vs-semrush/README.md

 | **8.
 Pricing** | Starts at $99/month; no free trial | Starts at $99/month; includes 30-day free trial | Starts at $129.95/month; 7-day free trial available |
 | **9.
 Customer Support** | Email support; responsive but no live chat | Email and Q&A forum; helpful resources | Live chat + email support; quick responses |
 | **10.
 Best For** | Agencies, SEO pros, backlink-focused strategies | Beginners, bloggers, small business owners | All-rounders, marketing teams, PPC + SEO integration |

-Meanwhile, Moz Pro remains a solid choice for beginners or small businesses, thanks to its user-friendly interface and reliable tracking features.

 While all three tools offer keyword research, site audits, and competitor analysis, their depth, pricing, and extras vary greatly.
 The comparison table above highlights the core differences to help you decide which tool aligns best with your SEO goals.